 1. To add a new condition to the criteria, just simply click .
-If you need to add conditions in parentheses, click
+If you want to add a condition with parentheses, click .

 Hint: To add parentheses to existing conditions, simply right-click on the selected conditions and select Group with Bracket.
 To remove the parentheses, right-click a bracket and select Delete Bracket or Delete Bracket and Conditions.